ThomasAFink/trading-profit-loss-diagram-and-simple-trading-probabilities/README.md

 # Trading Profit Loss Diagram and Simple Trading Probabilities

 ### Part 1.
 Trader Performance
 Quick and easy calculation for profit loss of your trades over time using Python.
-Track your performance in trading with these simple charts.
+Track your performance in trading with these simple distributions and probabilities of your trades.

 ### Part 2.
 Stock Market Data
 Some basic mean reversion problability calculations to get you started.